-- As a class, students: - ⇒ Compare the details they have noticed and marked. - \Rightarrow Discuss what the details suggest to them. - ⇒ Identify any new questions they have after examining and discussing the details. - Introduce the concept of a "paraphrase," and model paraphrasing a sentence from the passage. - Individually, students draft a paraphrase of one of the details that stood out to them.
+- As a class, students: - $\Rightarrow$ Compare the details they have noticed and marked. - $\Rightarrow$ Discuss what the details suggest to them. - $\Rightarrow$ Identify any new questions they have after examining and discussing the details. - Introduce the concept of a "paraphrase," and model paraphrasing a sentence from the passage. - Individually, students draft a paraphrase of one of the details that stood out to them.

-- 1- What information does the text present?

-- 2- What is described in detail?
+1-What words and phrases stand out to me as I read?

-- 3- What is the author saying about the topic or theme?
+2-What is the author saying about the topic?